 Spring is finally here!
-Besides the birds, bees and allergies, spring is also known for the flavors that accompany the season.
+Besides the birds, bees, and allergies, spring is also known for the flavors that accompany the season.
 Lemon is certainly one of those flavors.
 I love using lemon in desserts.
 It adds such a refreshing element to the dish.
 So when I came across this recipe and I tried it, I knew I had to share it.
 This is a deep lemon tart.
 Meaning it has a deep lemon flavor.

 This recipe does take some time, but it is very easy to do!
 What you will get in the end for your hard work will be a very tart, lemony light tart with a very flaky crust.
 It's worth the effort, trust me.

 REASONS YOU SHOULD TRY THIS RECIPE:

 - flaky crust and full of lemon flavor

 - Okay, so first you want to get all your ingredients together.
 The tablespoon of water and egg white are not pictured but are included in the recipe.
 Make sure that your butter is unsalted and softened.
 If you didn't take it out ahead of time, just microwave it for about 15-20 seconds, until it's softened.
 Also, along with the six eggs, you want one egg that is separated.
 We'll add the egg yolk to the filling, but the egg white will be used for the crust.

 - So now that we have our ingredients, get your tart pan or cake pan ready by greasing it and using some parchment paper as well.

 - Alright, now let's get going on making the crust.
 We're going to add the butter, powdered sugar, flour, egg yolk, ½ teaspoon of vanilla extract and water to a food processor.
 6 ounces of butter is one full stick and half a stick.
 We want to mix this in the processor until a soft ball forms.
 It will look very crumbly.